-The UK’s Financial Conduct Authority has banned the major crypto exchange Binance from conducting regulated activity in the country, including Binance Markets Limited and its parent Binance Group, the media reported.
+The media reported that the UK’s Financial Conduct Authority has banned the major crypto exchange Binance from conducting regulated activity in the country, including Binance Markets Limited and its parent Binance Group.

 The watchdog didn’t say just why it blocked Binance but noted that an “imposition of requirements” kept Binance from operating.